helloitsdaksh/Project_DSCI599-531/README.md

 # Project_DSCI599-531 - Fairness in Job Ad Click Prediction Using the Criteo/FairJob Dataset

 ### Overview
-This submission contains all relevant materials for **Project B**, focusing on the analysis of bias in job ad click prediction using the **Criteo/FairJob dataset**.
+This submission contains all relevant materials for Project, focusing on the analysis of bias in job ad click prediction using the **Criteo/FairJob dataset**.
 It includes **Exploratory Data Analysis (EDA), experimental implementations, model training, and evaluation results**.

 ### Contents
 1. **Code**